 History of Pharmacy Council

-In addition to these efforts NPA defended and clarified queries raised by different ministries, council and other organization on various aspects of draft NPC Act through out the period between B.S.2054 until the Act was finally approved by the Parliament in 2000 (B.S.
+- In addition to these efforts, NPA defended and clarified queries raised by different ministries, council, and other organizations on various aspects of draft NPC Act throughout the period between B.S.2054 until the Act was finally approved by the Parliament in 2000 (B.S.
 2057) and enacted from January 2001.